Grapefruit: Nutrition

-Raw white grapefruit is 90% water, 8% carbohydrates and 1% protein, and contains negligible fat (table).
-In a reference amount of 100 g, raw grapefruit provides 138 kJ of food energy and is a rich source of vitamin C (37% of the Daily Value), with no other micronutrients in significant amounts (table).
+Raw white grapefruit is 90% water, 8% carbohydrates and 1% protein, with negligible fat (table).
+In a reference amount of 100 g, raw grapefruit provides 138 kJ of food energy and is a rich source of vitamin C (37% of the DV), with no other micronutrients in significant amounts (table).

 Culinary

 Like other citrus fruits, grapefruits are sour because of their citric acid content; grapefruit juice contains about half the citric acid content of lemon juice, and nearly 50% more than orange juice.
 In Costa Rica, especially in Atenas, grapefruit are often cooked with sugar to balance their sourness, rendering them as sweets; or they are stuffed with dulce de leche as a dessert.
 In Haiti, grapefruit is used primarily for its juice (jus de Chadèque), but also is used to make jam (confiture de Chadèque).
+The peel of the grapefruit can also be candied.
+In Cuba, during the Special Period in the 1990s, grapefruit pith was breaded and fried to make a famine food called bistec de toronja.

-Grapefruit varieties are differentiated by the flesh color of fruit they produce.
-Common varieties are yellow and pink pulp colors.
-Flavors range from highly acidic and somewhat sour to sweet and tart, resulting from composition of sugars (mainly sucrose), organic acids (mainly citric acid), and monoterpenes and sesquiterpenes providing aromas.
-Grapefruit mercaptan, a sulfur-containing terpene, is one of the aroma compounds influencing the taste and odor of grapefruit, compared with other citrus fruits.
+Grapefruit varieties are differentiated by the colour of the fruit's flesh.
+Common varieties are yellow and pink.
+Some are highly acidic, others somewhat sour to sweet and tart, resulting from their content of sugars (mainly sucrose), organic acids (mainly citric acid), and monoterpenes and sesquiterpenes providing aromas.
+Grapefruit mercaptan, a sulphur-containing terpene, is one of the aroma compounds influencing the taste and odour of grapefruit, compared with other citrus fruits.